How Can We Help?

 Editable templates have been introduced in AEM 6.2 and since then with each next version they are constantly improving.
 They allow authors to create and edit templates.
-Template authors can create and configure templates without help of development team.
+Template authors can create and configure templates without the help of the development team.
 To be able to create and edit templates the authors must be members of the template-authors group.

 Here are some of the benefits of using editable templates: